adambard/learnxinyminutes-docs/forth.html.markdown

 \ `if` is a compile-only word. `if` <stuff to do> `then` <rest of program>.
 : ?>64 ( n -- n ) dup 64 > if ."
 Greater than 64!" then ; \ ok
 100 ?>64                                                  \ Greater than 64! ok
+\ Note: the input parameter 100 remains on the stack.

 \ Else:
 : ?>64 ( n -- n ) dup 64 > if ."
 Greater than 64!" else ."
 Less than 64!" then ;